mrbing47/mrbing47/README.md

 Hey there 👋, I'm Sarthik Garg.
 I'm a cool programmer 😎 who can help you out with any errors and bugs 😉.
-I can develop some interesting softwares and applications 💪.
+I can develop some impressive softwares and web applications 💪.

 I know the following 👨‍🏫 technologies: